CN

 Token Bus and Token Ring Protocols

-To create a scenario and study the performance of Token Bus and Token Ring protocols through simulation.
+To study Token Bus and Token Ring protocols.

 Token Ring (IEEE 802.5)